Find Grad Schools

 Job Description: Apply theory and principles of environmental engineering to modify, test, and operate equipment and devices used in the prevention, control, and remediation of environmental problems, including waste treatment and site remediation, under the direction of engineering staff or scientist.
 May assist in the development of environmental remediation devices.

-A Day in the Life of an Environmental Engineering Technician
+Daily Life Of an Environmental Engineering Technician

 • Review technical documents to ensure completeness and conformance to requirements.